“Perioperative nurses are patient advocates who are committed to providing safe patient care following current guidelines and best practices.”

 University of Maryland Medical Center

 New nursing graduates and individuals without prior work experience in a perioperative setting can complete the OR nurse fellowship program at the University of Maryland Medical Center.
 This program is designed to equip them with the necessary skills to fulfill the responsibilities of a registered nurse in the operating room.
-It is customized to cater to each participant’s unique training requirements, considering their educational and professional background.
+It is tailored to each participant’s unique training requirements, taking into account their educational and professional background.

 This program includes unit-based training, a five-day perioperative nursing course, and simulation training in a lab setting.
-Trainees receive an orientation to both the RN circulator and scrub roles, and they work closely with experienced preceptors in each role.
-While with an OR centric program, students will rotate through perioperative areas to ensure they are prepared for all potential workplaces and assignments.
+Trainees receive orientation to both the RN circulator and scrub roles and work closely with experienced preceptors in each.
+With an OR-centric program, students will rotate through perioperative areas to ensure they are prepared for all potential workplaces and assignments.

-In addition to learning operating room skills, students in this program will develop strong critical thinking skills and the ability to work on a team.
-Communication skills are also emphasized so students should anticipate learning how to effectively engage with their co-workers and be strong advocates for their patients.
+In addition to learning operating room skills, students in this program will develop strong critical-thinking skills and the ability to work as part of a team.
+Communication skills are also emphasized, so students should anticipate learning to engage effectively with their co-workers and to be strong advocates for their patients.

 Dartmouth Hitchcock Medical Center

-Through Dartmouth Hitchcock Medical Center’s perioperative nurse residency program, nurses can acquire the essential knowledge and skills required for a successful nursing career in the operating room.
-This nine-month program utilizes a combination of didactic learning, specifically AORN’s Periop 101: A Core Curriculum, face-to-face clinical skills labs and hands-on experiences in the operating room.
-It is designed to support new OR nurses in their journey towards becoming well-rounded and fully competent perioperative registered nurses.
+Through Dartmouth Hitchcock Medical Center’s perioperative nurse residency program, nurses can acquire the essential knowledge and skills needed for a successful operating room nursing career.
+This nine-month program combines didactic instruction, specifically AORN’s Periop 101: A Core Curriculum, face-to-face clinical skills labs, and hands-on experiences in the operating room.
+It is designed to support new OR nurses on their journey towards becoming well-rounded, fully competent perioperative registered nurses.

 Only a limited number of students are accepted into this program each year.
 All program participants receive a salary and are eligible for benefits.
-While the actual program can vary from student to student, most will rotate through a variety of surgical services, including ENT, general, plastics, orthopedic, ophthalmology, oral, and urology.
+While the actual program can vary by student, most will rotate through a variety of surgical services, including ENT, general surgery, plastics, orthopedics, ophthalmology, oral surgery, and urology.

 Online or Hybrid Perioperative Nurse Training Programs